-Slow dating allows that – time to discover true chemistry because it is about meeting in-person.
+“Slow dating”, a new trend, allows that – time to discover true chemistry because it is about meeting in-person.
 Slow dating is not necessarily slow in pace.
-It’s about being thoughtful about what true chemistry means to you; what true chemistry looks like (in the short term, and the long term), and where you might find it.
-It’s about giving someone who appears interesting a chance, discovering more about them, and then deciding if there is potential for a meaningful connection.
-Slow dating is about understanding that you, and the other party, is worth the time and investment in getting to know them because they are potentially a high value product, capable of enriching our life in the long term.
+It is about being thoughtful about what true chemistry means to the individual; what true chemistry looks like (in the short term, and the long term), and where you might find it.
+It is about giving someone who appears interesting a chance, discovering more about them, and then deciding if there is potential for a meaningful connection.
+Slow dating is about understanding that you, and the other party, are worth the time and investment and are capable of enriching each other’s lives in the long term.
 The slow dating trend explains the rise in a new breed of businesses offering activity-based events that encourage offline gatherings throughout North America.
 After all, humans are meant to be social beings.
 Secret RSVP is one such offline event experience, designed to allow everyone to discover chemistry secretly.

 So… what are you shopping for?